mlcommons/algorithmic-efficiency/README.md

 ### How do I run this on my SLURM cluster?
 You may run into issues with `sudo` and `docker` on a SLURM cluster.
 To run the workloads in a SLURM cluster you can use Apptainer (previously Singularity), see this [section](using-singularity/apptainer-instead-of-docker).
 ### How can I run this on my AWS/GCP/Azure cloud project?
  Depending on your virtual machine, you may have to install install the correct GPU drivers and the NVIDIA Docker toolkit.
-For example, in GCP you can:
+For example, in GCP you will have to do the following.
 1. If you don't have an VM instance yet, we recommmend creating a new Compute Instance with the "Deep Learning on Linux" Image in Boot disk options.
 2. To install the NVIDIA Docker toolkit, you can use `scripts/cloud-startup.sh` as a startup script for the VM.
 This will automate the installation of the NVIDIA GPU Drivers and NVIDIA Docker toolkit.